PCB Matrix Format

 User Reference

-The ADD array allows users to add objects.
-Both CELL and UNITS are required for each ADD array.
+The ADD_OBJECT array allows users to add objects.
+Both CELL and UNITS are required for each ADD_OBJECT array.

 Note